FH-Tutorials/kafka-spark/README.md

 ## No entry found for connection

 It may occure, when running a consumer or a producer that you receive the error "No entry found for connection <number>".
 In that case you need to add an entry into the **hosts** file for kafka and zookeeper referencing 127.0.0.1.
+Details on how to do that you can read about at the Java [Producer/Cosumer Example](https://github.com/FH-Tutorials/KafkaProducerConsumer#before-running-the-start-scripts).